dasaderi/Lab_CoC_templates/template_v1.md

 apply for travel fellowships to help pay for attending these conferences
 * Provide career advice and assist you in finding a position following your graduation.
 I will give advice and feedback on your career goals, and encourage you to explore opportunities both outside and within academia as suits your interests and progress.
-I will promptly provide honest letters of recommendation whenever they are requested of me
+I will promptly provide honest letters of recommendation whenever they are requested of me.

-### The XX Lab is committed to an harassment-free policy
-We value the participation of every member of our community and want to ensure that every member has an enjoyable and fulfilling learning and working experience.
-Accordingly, everyone who participates in any XX Lab project is expected to show respect and courtesy to other members at all time.
-To make clear what is expected, I ask all members of the XX lab to conform to the following Code of Conduct:
-_PI NAME_, as head of the XX Lab, and all lab members, are dedicated to a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, race, national origin, age or religion.
-We do not tolerate harassment by and/or of members of our community in any form.

-To add: field work anti-harassment paragraph

 **In summary:**
 * All communication – online and in person – should be appropriate for a professional audience including people of many different backgrounds.